Find out If You Should Have a Heat Pump

 The Guide is designed as a checklist that will help you navigate through the main considerations when choosing the optimal heating solution for your home in a few easy steps.
-Keep in mind that before deciding upon ground source heat pump, you need to check with the Local Authority Building Control department and the Local Authority Planning Department whether your property comply with the local building regulations.
+Keep in mind that before deciding upon ground source heat pump, you need to check with the Local Authority Building Control department and the Local Authority Planning Department whether your property complies with the local building regulations.

-Nevertheless, since December 2011, air source heat pumps are considered a permitted development that does not require application for planning permission if your case is consistent with MCS Planning Standards or equivalent standards.
+Nevertheless, since December 2011, air source heat pumps are considered a permitted development that does not require an application for planning permission if your case is consistent with MCS Planning Standards or equivalent standards.

 If your house complies the local building regulations and you must decide which type of heat pump to install, it is recommended that you also contact an approved MCS installer for further guidance on home and garden characteristics, cost and possible grants.

 Remember that only England, Wales and Scotland are eligible for government grants and that opportunity for geothermal energy is possible only on selected locations.